Home › Blog › The Leica M6 Family: Classic, TTL, J, and Millennium

 Leica M6 Classic (1984–1998)

-The original M6 — sometimes called the "M6 Classic" or "M6 non-TTL" — was made for fourteen years and sold in big numbers.
-About 175,000 bodies were produced.
+The original M6, sometimes called the "M6 Classic" or "M6 non-TTL," was made for fourteen years and sold in big numbers.
+About 132,000 M6 Classic bodies were produced.
+(Together with the M6 TTL that followed, the entire M6 lineage totals approximately 167,000 cameras through 2002.)
 It is the M6 you'll see most often on the used market.

 Built-in light meter.
-A center-weighted silicon photodiode (SPD) reads light reflected off a white patch on the first shutter curtain — the camera sees the world through the taking lens, the light bounces off the patch, the SPD reads what comes back.
-Two red arrows in the viewfinder tell you under- or over-exposure; when both light, you're at the meter's calibration.
-Battery-only — the camera still fires at any shutter speed without one, you just lose the meter.
+A center-weighted silicon photodiode (SPD) reads light reflected off a white patch on the first shutter curtain.
+The camera sees the world through the taking lens, the light bounces off the patch, and the SPD reads what comes back.
+Two red arrows in the viewfinder tell you under-exposure or over-exposure; when both light, you're at the meter's calibration.
+The meter is battery-only, but the camera still fires at any shutter speed without one.
+You just lose the meter.

 Fully mechanical shutter, 1 second to 1/1000 plus B. No battery needed for any shutter speed.